 The APAIS is a certified survey, and no drastic changes to the design are planned in the immediate future.
-However, the National Academy of Sciences (NAS)

-made five primary technical recommendations (National Academies of Sciences, Engineering and Medicine 2017) for the APAIS in their 2017 peer review that will be addressed in the coming years:
+However, the NASEM made five primary technical recommendations for the APAIS in their 2017 peer review:

-- Integrate electronic data-collection into the APAIS design to increase efficiency and accuracy and decrease costs. - Evaluate angling activity at private access points; currently, an unverified assumption is made that public and private fishing activities are similar.
-The NAS review suggested validating that assumption. - Develop validation programs for discard mortality to be able to estimate fates of discarded catch. - Explore alternative methods (e.g. small area estimation procedures) to produce domain estimates at a finer scale. - Explore the accuracy of the PPS sampling design and explore alternatives if needed to reduce variance estimates.
+- Integrate electronic data-collection into the APAIS design to increase efficiency and accuracy and decrease costs. - Evaluate angling activity at private access points, since APAIS currently makes an unverified assumption that fishing activity at public and private access points is similar. - Develop validation programs for discard mortality to be able to estimate fates of released catch. - Explore alternative methods (e.g., small area estimation procedures) to produce domain estimates at a finer scale. - Explore the accuracy of the PPS sampling design and explore alternatives if needed to reduce variance estimates.